Quiz: What Is Your Credit Card IQ?

 How can I improve my credit card IQ?

-Expenses in college can add up quickly, which is where a credit card can come in.
+Expenses in college can add up quickly, which is where your plastic card can come in.
 Because a credit card gives you access to a large sum of money, it’s important to be intentional and responsible with your spending habits.
-Here are tips from ten college students to help you learn from others who have experience with using a credit card themselves.
+Here are tips from ten college students to help you learn from others who have experience as cardholders.

 Before you open a credit card, you may have questions about how to use it.
-You might also be curious about why you should get a credit card and how to avoid debt.
-Becoming aware of good credit card habits will help you save money, boost your credit score, and more.
+You might also be curious about why you should get one and how to avoid debt.
+Becoming aware of good credit habits will help you save money, boost your credit score, and more.

 Credit cards are an important tool for building credit.
 In college, many students find themselves experiencing personal freedom and financial independence for the first time.
 College is a prime occasion for meeting new people, learning new things, and having fun.
 In addition, it’s a great opportunity to build your credit score with a positive payment history.

-Whether you’re in high school or college, it’s important to know the basics before using your credit card.
-Take initiative in learning everything there is to know about credit cards, like which purchases you should use it for or how to avoid credit card mistakes.
+Whether you’re in high school or college, it’s important to know the basics before using your card.
+Take initiative in learning everything there is to know about credit cards, like which purchases you should use it for or how to avoid credit missteps.
 With this guide, you’ll know exactly why you should get a credit card in college and how to use it properly.

-Your credit card knowledge won’t come overnight.
+Your knowledge of all things credit won’t come overnight.
 If you didn’t get a perfect score, brush up on your knowledge.
 Then, take the credit card quiz again.
 You could also share it with a friend or classmate, which is the positive kind of financial peer pressure.
 Keep practicing until you get all of the questions right.
 You’ll be on your way to the credit score of your dreams in no time!

 credit card build credit learn more cta visa